 3. Information to be given to Surety

-As well as this form, a proposed surety must be given a form (Part A of Form 8) showing details of the defendant’s bail.
+As well as this form, a proposed surety must be given a form (Part A of Form 8) showing details of the accused’s bail.
 The proposed surety must read the forms or have them read to him.

 4. Application for Approval